Francis Howell High School

-Francis Howell High School is a four-year public high school located in St. Charles, Missouri.
-Approximately 1800 students from Defiance, Foristell, New Melle, O'Fallon, Saint Peters, Saint Charles, Weldon Spring, and Wentzville attend school at Howell.
-It is in the Francis Howell School District.
+Francis Howell High School is a four-year public high school located in unincorporated St. Charles County, Missouri.
+Approximately 1,800 students from Cottleville, Defiance, New Melle, O'Fallon, Saint Peters, Weldon Spring, and Weldon Spring Heights attend the school.
+It is part of the Francis Howell School District.
 The school's mascot is Victor the Viking.

 History

-Founded by Francis Howell in 1881, by Lewis Howell.
-Francis Howell High School opened under the name of Howell Institute in Howell's Prairie.
-Originally, Francis Howell was a school where children could come to learn the basics of education and move up into high school.
+The school's origins date to 1881, when Francis Howell Institute opened in Howell's Prairie.
+The institute was named for Francis Howell, an early settler and promoter of education who helped establish it and left a fund for the school when he died in 1843.
+Lewis Howell had earlier opened a one-room schoolhouse, Howell's Prairie School, on October 1, 1821.
+The Howell family subsequently opened additional schools, including Francis Howell Institute.

-After building up the school district, the district finally became Francis Howell School Consolidated District Number 2.
 On September 28, 1915, the Consolidated District Number 2 school board voted to name the new high school building "Francis Howell High School".
 On February 15, 1916, the new Francis Howell High School was dedicated.
+The district's history identifies the high school as a continuation of Francis Howell Institute and states that it held its first day of school on September 6, 1915.

-The current Francis Howell High School is located between Highway 94 South and Highway D. The property was originally purchased in 1949 from the United States of America under the jurisdiction of the War Assets Administration.
-Army barracks buildings, which were located on the property, were used by the high school for several years following until they were later demolished in 1991.
+The current building is located between Highway 94 South and Highway D. The property was originally purchased in 1949 from the federal government under the jurisdiction of the War Assets Administration.
+The barracks located on the property were used by the school for several years before being demolished in 1991.

-Today, Francis Howell High School is a large suburban high school due to large population growth in southern St. Charles County.
-The original Francis Howell mascot was the "Dragoons", a horse riding soldier.
-Since at least 1959, they have been known as the "Vikings".
+Today, Francis Howell High School is a large suburban high school, reflecting population growth in southern St. Charles County.
+The school's athletic and academic teams were known as the "Dragoons" beginning in May 1950 and were renamed the "Vikings" in 1962.

 Construction on a new academic building began in the summer of 2009 and was completed in 2011.
-The new building features a new cafeteria, media center and classrooms.
+The new building features a cafeteria, media center, and classrooms.

 Athletics

 Football

-The Vikings Football team won the Class 5 State Championship in 2022 with a 14-0 record.
-This is the first championship they have won.
+The Vikings football team won the Class 5 State Championship in 2022 with a 14–0 record.
+This was the school's first football state championship.

 Ice hockey

-The Francis Howell Hockey Club participates in the Mid-States High School Club Hockey Association (MSCHA), which is governed by Missouri Hockey, Inc., and affiliated with USA Hockey, Inc.
+Francis Howell Hockey Club participates in the Mid-States Club Hockey Association (MSCHA), which is governed by Missouri Hockey, an affiliate of USA Hockey.